CMSDAS/root-short-exercise/_episodes/02-get-root.md

 [Conda](https://docs.conda.io/en/latest/) is a package management system and environment management system, which can install ROOT in a few minutes on Linux and MacOS.

-The fastes way to get ROOT is [installing Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a minimal Conda installer) and then run the following two commands:
+The fastes way to get ROOT is [installing Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a minimal Conda installation) and then run the following two commands:

 ```bash
 conda create -c conda-forge --name <my-environment> root